hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/07__shrImallalitAlAlitaH.md

 > Are there no jnanis in the other parts of the world?
 >

-​If you mean such persons who know about aikya, which can't be known through any other means: and they don't have access to veda-s directly or indirectly(smR^iti-s, purANa-s, translations, lectures, etc.):
+If you mean such persons who know about aikya, which can't be known through any other means: and they don't have access to veda-s directly or indirectly(smR^iti-s, purANa-s, translations, lectures, etc.):